kas21e6/satoshi-piggy-bank/README.md

 >
 >Watching their savings grow over the long haul would help kids develop low time preference

 Then I decided to build it myself.
 I didn't build a hardware wallet, but a little device that can monitor how many satoshis a given bitcoin address has and the current US dollar value of those satoshis.
-More details on why I built this [here](https://www.reddit.com/r/Bitcoin/comments/dgzzxp/i_made_a_satoshis_piggy_bank_for_my_son/).
+See [this Reddit post](https://www.reddit.com/r/Bitcoin/comments/dgzzxp/i_made_a_satoshis_piggy_bank_for_my_son/) for more details.

 ---